Till raises $8 million to try to prevent evictions – TechCrunch

-Till, a platform that serves as an intermediary between landlords and renters, has raised an $8 million seed round led by Route 66 Ventures with participation from MetaProp Ventures and NextGen Venture Partners.
+Till, a platform that serves as an intermediary between landlords and renters, has raised an $8 million seed round led by Route 66 Ventures, with participation from MetaProp and NextGen Venture Partners.

 Till was founded on the premise that people are not always able to pay their rent on the 1st of the month, but might be better suited to paying their rent in smaller payments throughout the month.
 Through its flexible rent platform, Till creates a customized payment schedule for renters that aligns with their monthly cash flow.
 Till estimates it can help cut evictions by as much as 50%.